KristofferEdstrom/cs50p-quiz-game/README.md

     Question C | Option CA | Option CB | Option CC | Option CD | AnswerC
 Make sure to separate each component with the '|' (pipe) character, and that there are no empty rows between the questions.

-Feel free to customize and contribute to the project to make it even better!
+Feel free to customize and contribute to the project to make it even better or add your own questions to the quiz!

  The questions are generated using chatGPT-3.5.
 If the questions are not sorted from being duplicate, wrongly asked, incorrect, outdated - or if you have any of your own questions or feedback please open an issue.